milandeepak/weatherly/README.md

 # Weatherly

-Weatherly is a modern, user-friendly weather application built with Flask that allows users to check weather conditions for multiple cities with a beautiful and intuitive interface.
+Weatherly is a modern, user-friendly weather application built with FastAPI that allows users to check weather conditions for multiple cities with a beautiful and intuitive interface.

 ## Features